joycesim/joycesim.github.io/news/index.md

 # {{page.title}}

 ### 2022
+July: Hot off the press!
+[Persistent Magma-Rich Waves Beneath Mid-Ocean Ridges Explain Long Periodicity on Ocean Floor Fabric](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/2022GL098110).
+Congratulations to Allen Moore and Rosen Yu for receiving the Georgia Tech President's Undergraduate Research Awards for the Fall semester!

 June: Please welcome Vigil Smith to the lab officially!
 Vigil will be working on understanding how regularization of bulk viscosity affect melt transport beneath mid-ocean ridges.
 Dr Joyce Sim will be at [CIDER2022: Earth’s evolution as an inhabited world](https://www.deep-earth.org/summer22) in Berkeley for a few weeks through July.
+Happy Juneteenth everyone!

 May: Please welcome newly minted Dr Mitchell McMillan joining us from University of Toronto as a postdoctoral scholar here at SimLab!
 He will be working on Subduction zone eclogization!